 Repeating Actions

 This introduction covers Repeating Actions within Iteration (Loops) for GCSE Computer Science.
-Revise Iteration (Loops) in Programming for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 2 of 7 in this topic.
+Revise Iteration (Loops) in 3.2 Programming for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 2 of 8 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position